Node.js CommonJS/ESM Interop: Edges and Dual Packages

 const { someFunction } = pkg;SyntaxError from mixing module syntaxes

-SyntaxError: Cannot use import statement in a CommonJS moduleThe file is being treated as CJS (because of its extension or the "type" field) but contains import statements.
-Either rename the file to .mjs, or set "type": "module" in the nearest package.json.
+SyntaxError: Cannot use import statement outside a moduleThe file is being treated as CJS because of its extension or the "type" field, but it contains static import statements.
+Rename the file to .mjs, or set "type": "module" in the nearest package.json.
+Exact syntax error text can vary by Node version, but this is the Node v24.15 message for a .cjs file with a static import.

 The reverse error is rarer: